 - The Global Economy

 - Australia's Place in the Global Economy

 - Economic Issues

 - Economic Policies and Management

 Students who have an interest in current affairs and the ability to think in an abstract manner.
-Students should have strong mathematical skills e.g. 5.3 Mathematics and be prepared to further their skills in essay writing, analytical skills, mathematical skills and logic.
+Students should have strong mathematical skills and be prepared to further their skills in essay writing, analytical skills, mathematical skills and logic.